 It’s also important to know that a higher number of reviews and positive ratings on your Google My Business page can improve your local rankings.

 Summary for How to Add Keywords to Google My Business Profile

-I hope you enjoyed this guide on how to add keywords to Google My Business.
+I hope you enjoyed this guide on how to add keywords to Google My Business profile.

 As you discovered, the best method for how to set keywords in Google My Business listings is to optimize the following locations on your profile: description, posts, customer reviews, and Q&A section.
 You can also change keywords on Google Business at any time to improve your results.
 As mentioned in this guide, you may not be getting the best ranking positions, highest level of website traffic, or qualified visitors based on your current keyword optimization practices.
 Therefore, refining your keywords, adding new phrases, and changing old terms, is a good way to increase the visibility for your business in the Google search engine and Google Maps.